 Simultaneous with the issuance of the 2004 Note, each of the investors in the 2004 Debentures at the initial closing of the offering on February 10, 2004 (collectively, the "Watson Note Purchasers") purchased the 2004 Note from Watson in consideration for a payment to Watson of \$1.0 million.
-The 2004 Note is secured by a first lien on all of the Company's and its subsidiaries' assets, carries a floating rate of interest equal to the prime rate plus 4.5%, provides for the satisfaction of interest payments in the form of the Company's Common Stock and matures on June 30, 2007.
-The rate of interest at March 31, 2005 was 10.25%.
+The 2004 Note was secured by a first lien on all of the Company's and its subsidiaries' assets, carries a floating rate of interest equal to the prime rate plus 4.5%, provides for the satisfaction of interest payments in the form of the Company's Common Stock and matures on June 30, 2007.
+The rate of interest at June 30, 2005 was 10.50%.
+Effective July 1, 2005, the rate of interest increased to 10.75%.
+As part of the completion of the 2005 Bridge Loan, the Watson Note Purchasers and the Bridge Lenders executed a Subordination Agreement, dated June 22, 2005, providing for the subordination of the lien and payment priority of the 2004 Note in favor of the lien and payment priority of the 2005 Bridge Loan.